 |This fee is non-refundable if references are unsatisfactory, you withdraw, fail a credit check, fail to disclose information which leads to the refusal of the tenancy, or the tenancy agreement is not signed within 14 days.
 If the tenant is approved, the reservation fee will be used as a down payment towards the first months' rent.|

 There is no catch!
-We feel that traditional Royal Tunbridge Wells letting agents charge tenants fees that are much too high.
-Our approach is completely different.
-We absorb most tenant admin costs ourselves by running a very efficient estate agency business.
-You will see from the detailed tenant fee breakdown that fees are only charged when something goes wrong with a tenants application, for example they fail a credit check, or when they vacate a property early in breach of their Tenancy Agreement.
-A tenant who successfully clears the credit/reference checks, and then follows their Tenancy Agreement can expect a fee free run – we do not even charge renewal fees if a tenant wants to renew their tenancy for another term.
+We believe that letting agents should pay referencing costs, not tenants.
+We absorb the referencing costs by running a very efficient lettings agency business.
+You will see from the detailed tenant fee breakdown that fees are only charged when something goes wrong with a tenants application, for example they fail a credit check.
+A tenant who successfully clears the credit/reference checks, and then follows their Tenancy Agreement can expect a fee free run.

 What minimum criteria do I have to meet in order to secure a property?